The Best Japanese Rice Cooker You Must Have in Your Kitchen

 - No timer

-And the best Japanese rice cooker of 2017 goes to Zojirushi Micom Rice Cooker and Warmer by virtue of ease of usage and cleaning, functionality and versatility.
+And the best Japanese rice cooker goes to Zojirushi Micom Rice Cooker and Warmer by virtue of ease of usage and cleaning, functionality and versatility.

 Ultimate-rice lovers would like to eventually explore preparing other meals and grains.
 This rice cooker helps you do that at ease.